To be precise, we'd start our sightseeing at the rural church of San Giovanni in Ottavo just outside of the village itself.

 It seemed quite abandoned on a lazy autumn morning, but its medieval walls hide an interesting array of paintings, sculptures, and pillars.

+In its cellar, though, archaeological are on display, as well as a casting furnace, whose heat was used in the church's floor heating.
+Who would have thought!
 The extensive vineyards and olive tree plantations around the village suggest that the region is rich in wine and olive oil.
 That is, not any olive oil but certainly the best I've ever tasted.
 Apart from that, the local farmers offer numerous products in the cooperative shop that is located by the main road, and I could absolutely kick myself for not purchasing more of the oil once the little bottle I bought has run out.

 Apart from culinary treasures, however, Brisighella will take your heart with its narrow streets, colourful houses, and architectural attractions.
 The village is marked by three hills, on which people have placed a castle, a church, and a bell tower.